 End Sub

-If you place the LocationCheck sub routine under Workbook_Open or Workbook_BeforeSave events, you can password protect Excel on the ‘file open step’ and before save.
-Workbook_Open or Workbook_BeforeSave events can be created under this code (ThisWorkbook).
+You can enhance this protection by placing the LocationCheck sub-routine under Workbook_Open or Workbook_BeforeSave events, effectively password-protecting Excel during file open and before saving.
+These events can be created under the code section (ThisWorkbook).

 How to password protect Excel files